jupyter/notebook/docs/source/notebook.rst

 ~~~~~~~~~~~~~

 If you want to provide structure for your document, you can use markdown
-heading.
-Markdown headings consists of 1 to 6 hash sign ``#`` followed by a
+headings.
+Markdown headings consist of 1 to 6 hash # signs ``#`` followed by a
 space and the title of your section.
-Markdown heading will be converted to
+The markdown heading will be converted
-click able link for each section you can refer to, and will be use as hint for
+to a clickable link for a section of the notebook.
+It is also used as a hint
-the export to other document format like PDF.
-We recommend using only 1 header
+when exporting to other document formats, like PDF.
+We recommend using only one markdown header in a cell and limit the cell's
-without further text in markdown cells.
+content to the header text.
+For flexibility of text format conversion, we
+suggest placing additional text in the next notebook cell.

 Basic workflow
 --------------